VincentGuinaudeau/screeps_setup/README.md

 # screeps_setup
-A bundle of programs who help you spend more screeping on your favorite editor
+A bundle of programs who help you spend more time screeping on your favorite editor

 ## features